 Wong Tat Keung (Aston).
 Mr. Wong has served as a member of our Board of Directors since January of 2022.
 Mr. Wong has over 20 years' experience in audit, accounting, taxation and business advisory.
 Mr. Wong has served as a director of Alset Inc. since November 2020.
 Since 2010, Mr. Wong has served as the director of Aston Wong CPA Limited.
 He has been an independent non-executive director of Alset International since January 2017, and a director of Alset Inc. since November 2020.
 Mr. Wong has been an independent non-executive director of Roma Group Limited, a valuation and technical advisory firm, since March 2016, and has served as an independent non-executive director of Lerthai Group Limited, a property, investment, management and development company, since December 2018.
 Previously, he served as the director and sole proprietor of Aston Wong & Co., a registered certified public accounting firm, from January 2006 to February 2010.
 From January 2005 to December 2005, he was a Partner at Aston Wong, Chan & Co., Certified Public Accountants.
-From April 2003 to December 2004, he served as an independent non-executive director of SingHaiyi from July 2009 to July 2013 and ZH Holdings from December 2009 to July 2015.
+From April 2003 to December 2004, he served at Gary Cheng & Co., Certified Public Accountants as Audit Senior.
+He served as an Audit Junior to Supervisor of Hui Sik Wing & Co., certified public accountants from April 1993 to December 1999.
+He served as an independent non-executive director of SingHaiyi from July 2009 to July 2013 and ZH Holdings from December 2009 to July 2015.
 Mr. Wong is a Certified Public Accountant admitted to practice in Hong Kong.
 He is a Fellow Member of Association of Chartered Certified Accountants and an Associate Member of the Hong Kong Institute of Certified Public Accountants.
 He holds a Master in Business Administration degree (financial services) from the University of Greenwich, London, England.